alphagov/tdt-documentation/source/architecture/single_page.md

 1. Select the `index.html.md.erb` file.

-1. Amend the `index.html.md.erb` file, adding a `<%= partial` line for each content file that makes up your overall documentation site.
+1. Amend the `index.html.md.erb` file.

+    You can either add a `<%= partial` line that references each content file that makes up your overall documentation site, or add the content into the `index.html.md.erb` file directly.

+### Add partial lines

-For example, you have three content files:
+In this example, you have three content files:

 - an introduction named `index.md` in the `documentation` folder
 - a "Who is this documentation for?" section named `who-docs.md` in the `documentation/introduction` folder
 - a "Set up the API client" section named `set_up_client` in the `documentation/introduction` folder

+The `index.html.md.erb` file would look like this:

 ```
 ---